nlkinlock/Rminicourse/index.md

 ## Facets

 Plots can also have <b>facets</b>, which divide a plot into subplots based on some discrete variable (here, species).
+Syntax is `facet_grid(Species ~ .)`, where there are as many rows as species and there is only one column (represented by the period).

 ```r